Jkierem/ui-test/README.md

 ## Backend - Firebase

 For obvious security reasons, the  firebase configuration is not commited to the repo.
-This uses firebase realtime database and expects a single path `/data` as an objects with the following shape:
+This uses firebase realtime database and expects a single path `/data` as an object with the following shape:

 ```javascript
 {